-Boards are required by law or regulation to approve facilities "The most important work of and educational master plans, as well as some internal, subject-matter plans, such as matriculation and staff diversity. any governing board is to Approval should be contingent upon these conditions: create and re-create the reason · criteria for effective planning have been met; • the plans have been driven by mission, vision, for organizational existence." and strategic goals; John Carver, 1990
+Boards are required by law or regulation to approve facilities and educational master plans, as well as some internal, subject-matter plans, such as matriculation and staff diversity.
+Approval should be contingent upon these conditions:

-- · the plans are fiscally responsible; and - · they meet legal requirements and accreditation standards.
+- criteria for effective planning have been met; - the plans have been driven by mission, vision, and strategic goals; - · the plans are fiscally responsible; and - they meet legal requirements and accreditation standards.